|Please read the information below before submitting a nomination application.|

-A building or other land is an asset of community value if its main use has recently been or is presently used to further the social wellbeing or social interests of the local community and could do so in the future.
+A building or other land is an asset of community value if its main use has recently been, or is presently used, to further the social wellbeing or social interest of the local community and could do so in the future.

 It is expected that the new Community Right to Bid could be used to nominate land and buildings such as village shops, public houses, former schools, swimming pools and public open space.
 These might currently be owned by the local authority or another public body, but they could also be owned by a private company or an individual.

 East Suffolk Council require nominators to discuss their application with the relevant Communities Officer prior to submission.
+This is to support you in submitting the best possible application.
 Please use this map to identify the relevant contact for your area.

-A number of community organisations can nominate land and buildings for inclusion on the list: parish councils, neighbourhood forums (as defined in neighbourhood planning regulations), unconstituted community groups of at least 21 members, not-for-private-profit organisations (e.g. charities).
-The full detail of eligible groups is available in regulations 4, 5 and 12 of the Assets of Community Value regulations.
+A number of community organisations can nominate land and buildings for inclusion on the list; parish councils, neighbourhood forums (as defined in Neighbourhood Planning Regulations), unincorporated community groups of at least 21 members, community interest groups with a local connection.
+The full details of eligible groups is available in sections 4, 5 and 12 of the Asset of Community Value Regulations.

-Or a Word version of the nomination form is available to download, complete and return:
+Alternatively, a Microsoft Word version of the nomination form is available to download, complete and return:

 |East Suffolk community asset list||Unsuccessful community asset nomination list|

-Asset owners and those nominating assets can follow an appeals process if they are unhappy with a decision made by the Council:
+Asset owners can follow an appeals process if they are unhappy with a decision made by the council.

-There may be occasions where nominations were unsuccessful and there is interest to re-nominate the same piece of land or building again.
-A piece of land or a building can only be re-nominated where a community group is able to demonstrate that something material has changed which would be more likely to make the second listing decision successful.
+There may be occasions where nominations were unsuccessful and there is interest in re-nominating the same asset again. a piece of land or building can only be re-nominated where a community group is able to demonstrate that something material has changed which would be more likely to make the second listing decision successful.

 We will write to the nominating group who listed the asset to inform them that it is marketed for sale.
 The nominators then have 6 weeks (interim moratorium) in which to express an interest in purchasing the asset.
 If no expressions of interest are received, the asset owner can proceed with the sale.